Filkolev/LED-basic-driver/README.md

-This is a basic implementation of a character device driver which maps the physical address of a GPIO and manipulates the respective bits in order to turn the LED on or off.
+This is a basic implementation of a character device driver which maps the physical address of a GPIO and manipulates the respective bits in order to turn the LED ON or OFF.

 This driver is compiled and tested on Raspberry Pi 3 Model B running Raspbian (Linux raspberrypi 4.4.34-v7+ #930).
 The LED is connected to the Pi via a